M.D., Chief Medical Officer (USA)

 He has over 20 years of experience in aviation and aerospace research and development.
 His primary area of expertise is developing physiological and psychological countermeasures to combat the negative effects of long-duration spaceflight.
 Dr. Kraft’s experiences span Europe, Asia, and the United States, where he has worked for several international space agencies, including the Russian Space Agency and the Japanese Space Agency.
 Dr. Kraft completed a 110 day isolation chamber project as commander of an international mixed gender crew and a spaceflight simulation experiment in Moscow, Russia.
 Since 2002, Dr. Kraft’s research at NASA has been developing new approaches to enhance team performance for exploration missions, to enable distributed crews to respond to unanticipated problems and to collaborate effectively under task stressors associated with space missions.
 Dr. Kraft is an author of over 40 papers in the field of aerospace medicine, including a seminal paper on intercultural crew issues in long-duration spaceflight.
 He has an M.D. from University of Vienna, Austria, and is a Fellow of the Aerospace Medical Association.

 For Mars One, Dr. Kraft will be instrumental in shaping a world wide selection procedure that will result in the best candidates for the settlement on Mars.

 "Through Mars One, the world will be given the chance to fulfill it’s space exploration dreams and to do something that has not been done since humans set foot on the moon.
 Mars One is going to provide an opportunity for scientists worldwide to work together and to achieve what previously has seemed impossible: to travel to Mars and to settle there.
 It is a privilege to join the Mars One team and I look forward to help this outstanding endeavor forward."

-Read all articles about Norbert Kraft at the Mars Exchange.
+Read all articles from Norbert Kraft at Mars Exchange.